jeffeb3/YunThermostat/docs/index.md

 1. The Arduino software (with support for the Yun)
 1. Python
 1. Bottle, a very light weight python web server
-1. JQuery, JQuery Mobile, and Jquery Flot.
+1. JQuery, JQuery Mobile, and JQuery Flot.
 Open source Java Script tools

 ### The cloud services in use are:
 1. Thingspeak.com